Guatemala Electoral Court Stands Firm On Bid To Annul Election - UrduPoint

 Guatemala Electoral Court Stands Firm On Bid To Annul Election

-Guatemala City, (APP - UrduPoint / Pakistan Point News - 9th Dec, 2023) Guatemala's electoral court insisted Friday the results of elections won by anti-graft candidate Bernardo Arevalo were "unchangeable" as the prosecutor's office sought to annul them amid accusations of an "attempted coup."
+Guatemala City, (APP - UrduPoint / Pakistan Point News - 9th Dec, 2023) Guatemala's electoral court insisted Friday the results of elections won by anti-graft candidate Bernardo Arevalo were "unchangeable", after the prosecutor's office sought to annul them amid accusations of an "attempted coup."

 Political outsider Arevalo, who is slated to assume office on January 14, has faced an onslaught of legal challenges since his surprise second-round election victory in August, including attempts to suspend his political party and stop him from taking power.